snackycracky/spark-cassandra-connector/doc/9_contribute.md

 Before starting to work on a feature or a fix, make sure that:
 - There is a ticket for your work in the project's issue tracker.
 If not, simply create it first.
 - Use the ticket number in your branch name.
-- For features (vs tasks, bugs, minor changes):
-  - The ticket has been scheduled for a milestone (ask the team if you are creating it).
+- For features (vs tasks, bugs, minor changes) the ticket has been scheduled for a milestone (ask the team if you are creating it).

 ### Getting Started
  - You should always perform your work in a Git feature branch.